Step 3: Apply for Resources

 Hints and Examples

-Example: allocated 4 CPU cores and 120 GB of main memory of a Otus normal node (730 GB useable main memory), e.g. sbatch --mem 120000 -N 1 --ntask-per-node 4 --cpus-per-task 1, would “cost” you for a one-hour job 31.56 CPU-core-hours (1 hour times 192 cores per node times 120 GB/730 GB) instead of 4 CPU-core-hours.
+• Example: Allocating 4 CPU cores and 120 GB of main memory on an Otus normal node (730 GB usable main memory) – e.g., `sbatch --mem 120000 -N 1 --ntasks-per-node 4 --cpus-per-task 1`– would “cost” you 31.56 CPU-core-hours for a one-hour job (1 hour times 192 cores per node times 120 GB / 730 GB) instead of 4 CPU-core-hours.

-• Please consider using the specialized resource justification table, which is designed in terms of the common units ns/day.
+• Please consider using the specialized resource justification table, which is designed in terms of the common units of ns/day.

-Also workloads with unfavorable parallel scaling, e.g. not scaling beyond a few CPU cores or single GPUs, can be granted computation time if the HPC systems
+• Also, workloads with unfavorable parallel scaling (e.g., those not scaling beyond a few CPU cores or single GPUs) can be granted computation time if the HPC systems offered by NHR are required to achieve progress for the given scientific problem that would not be possible with other HPC systems.

-HPC system offered by NHR.
+• The same holds for embarrassingly parallel workloads (high-throughput computing, e.g., parameter studies) where the total computational need requires a large HPC system offered by NHR.
 In these cases, no scalability benchmarks are needed.

 If you have applied for resources you can proceed to the next step in the application process.